 Being aware that we will die shapes and influences our lives much more than we would like to admit.
 This is because so many of our anxieties and phobias at their core are fear of some loss or death.

 Irvin Yalom says that while the actuality of death is the end of us, the idea of death can actually energise us.

 If we don’t know when we will die, being in touch with the fact that one day everything will vanish is enough to overwhelm some people and make them panic.

-For others, it is enough to make them follow the maxim of carpe diem and helps them to seize the day by appreciating everything that they have so that they can make the most of the precious time that they have left on this planet.
-The time that is really just a bright spark of lightness between two identical and infinite periods of darkness – one before we are born, and one after.
+For others, it is enough to make them follow the maxim of carpe diem and helps them to seize the day by appreciating everything they have so that they can make the most of the precious time they have left on this planet.
+Time is really just a bright spark of lightness between two identical and infinite periods of darkness — one before we are born and one after.

 Death is the ultimate equaliser, for no matter how much we have achieved or done with our time on this planet, the truth is that we will all one day die.

 It is also true that we will not know exactly when death will happen.
 It might be with a car accident tomorrow, from cancer in ten years, motor neurone disease in twenty years, a heart attack in thirty years, a stroke in forty years, or during our sleep in fifty years.